 The Polish banking sector is expected to continue to experience consolidation in the medium term.
 A number of smaller market players generate relatively low revenues, which will be subject to rising pressure.
 This may force further consolidation if profitability is eroded.
-Given pressure on the revenue side and additional burdens (Polish Banking Tax, a tax payable by banks which is calculated on the basis of the banks' assets less the free amount (PLN 4 billion) and own funds and treasury bonds, and the rate is 0.44 percent gross per annum (0.54 percent net since the tax is not a deductible expense), as well as higher capital requirements), some banks will strive to increase their scale of operations to achieve a satisfactory return on equity.
+Given pressure on the revenue side (low interest rates, regulatory measures) and additional burdens (Polish banking tax, higher capital requirements), some banks will strive to increase their scale of operations to achieve a satisfactory return on equity.